benmvp/slides/2018/reactathon/why-react.md

 <!-- .element: class="large" -->

 NOTES:
-- Many people use expressions in JSX for this to keep things short
+- BTW - many people use expressions in JSX for this to keep things short
 - But at Eventbrite we strive to keep the JSX as "clean" as possible
 - This might be "okay", but would get out of hand quickly
 - I've seen these spanning 10+ lines